 Studies on what makes people happy reveal that it does not have much to do with material goods or high achievement.
-Joy seems to be to ones’ outlook on life and the quality of their relationships along with the ability to give and receive.
+Joy seems to be related to ones’ outlook on life and the quality of relationships, along with having the ability to give and receive.
 Joy is much more…..

 A Few Tips on How to Feel Happiness and Joy

 - Choosing to Smile and consciously deciding to have a good day induces endorphins and other uplifting chemicals in the brain.
 Nothing can dampen your mood when you know the techniques involving how to bring on joy.
 Everyone can indeed develop inner joy.
 Using these techniques can bring on temporary happiness, however practice frequently throughout the day and on a daily basis will increase that baseline happiness level and bring about the more consistent feeling of Joy.

 - Meditation and Imagining that you have received something you wish for will improve happiness which is of short duration.
 However, it is important to avoid mixing this fantasy with reality.
 Imagining or wishing you had something is very temporary.
 With practice, meditation and becoming mindful in the spiritual sense will bring about lasting joy.